hmrc/assets-frontend-next/README.md

 	* **components** - The building blocks for design-patterns.
 These consist of at least a view and a stylesheet and may optionally contain a javascript file.
 	* **design-patterns** - Reusable collections of components for commonly used parts of pages.
 These also consist of at least a view and a stylesheet and may optionally contain a javascript file.
 * **library-template.html** - This is the template file that the design-pattern-library will be generated from.

+## Contributing

+To contribute to Assets Frontend Next...

+* Clone this repo
+* Create a new branch and commit your changes to it
+* Push your branch and open a pull request

 ## License